 If the air conditioner isn’t working (or the heat pump), it may be because the capacitor is defective.
-An AC capacitor is an essential part of an HVAC system that often goes bad over time, and our best guess is that if you are reading this guide, something has gone wrong with your AC capacitor.
+If you're wondering do all air conditioners have capacitors, the answer is yes.
+An air conditioner or heat pump capacitor is an essential part of an HVAC system that often goes bad over time.
+Our best guess is that if you are reading this guide, something has gone wrong with your air conditioning systems capacitor.

-We explain all of this in an easy-to-understand way, answering all your questions about AC capacitors.
+We explain all of this in an easy-to-understand way, answering all your questions about air conditioner (AC) capacitors.

 Jump to Section

 What is an AC capacitor?

 An AC capacitor is an electrical component within an air conditioning unit.
 It gives any motors an extra electricity boost to start and operate correctly.
 Depending on the HVAC motors, it may have a few capacitors.

 Most HVAC systems will have one on the inducer motor, another on the blower fan motor, and one combined capacitor or two separate ones for the compressor motor and condenser fan motor.

 Higher-end HVAC systems with variable speed motors usually have capacitors built into the control board and cannot be replaced.
 In these cases, the control board will need to be replaced.

 To describe how an AC unit capacitor works and what it does, we will compare it to a battery.
 A capacitor and a battery both store electricity.
 A capacitor can release all the electricity in seconds, whereas a battery will release its energy over time.